Nine Common Bolting Boo-Boos

 - The compressive strength of a joint member is exceeded before the installation torque is reached.
 In most structural joints, the fastener should be much less stiff than the clamped members and be the first element to yield under increasing clamp load.
 When this is not the case, unexpected joint behavior often results

 - Inadequate consideration is given to the effect of the grip length to fastener diameter ratio on sensitivity to relaxation and resistance to loosening.
-Use of a larger diameter fastener is often incorrectly seen as providing an added safety factor-in fact, it can actually increase the tendency for vibrational loosening.
+The use of a larger diameter fastener is often incorrectly seen as providing an added safety factor-in fact, it can actually increase the tendency for vibrational loosening.

 - Run-down sequence, driver type, driver speed, assembly tooling, and tightening strategy all influence the outcome of tightening a fastener.
 Often, no investigation of these factors is undertaken before a fastening operation is established.
-The lack of two-dimensional visualization makes investigation difficult
+The lack of two-dimensional visualization makes an investigation difficult

-- Even when it’s performed, the benefit of joint development and validation testing is not always optimized due to disconnects between the testing organization and the plant.
+- Even when it is performed, the benefit of joint development and validation testing is not always optimized due to disconnects between the testing organization and the plant.
 Test parameters can either be unrealistically lab-oriented or production can override the parameters under which test results were generated to increase production rates.

-- Attempting to assign cause to a problem without diagnostic tools is time-consuming and often results in a lot of scrap.
+- Attempting to assign cause to a problem without diagnostic tools is time-consuming and often results in a lot of scraps.
 Understanding increases exponentially when joint behavior can be viewed in two dimensions by creating an X-Y graph of two parameters.
 The most widely used graph is the torque-angle plot, which reveals changes in apparent joint stiffness.
 A wide variety of causes can be uncovered with this simple tool.